terrancehah/whole-ios/docs/app-roadmap.md

 - Set up `NotificationService.swift` for daily quote notifications (user-scheduled, permission-aware).
 - Implement `SupabaseService.swift` update methods for notification preferences (partial updates for `notificationsEnabled` and `notificationTime`).
 - Integrate notification preference UI into onboarding and settings flows (toggle, time picker, permission request).
+- Analytics is deferred; `AnalyticsService.swift` is a placeholder for now and will be implemented post-MVP.
 - All changes are robust, model-driven, and clearly commented.
 **Outcome:** Users receive daily quotes at their chosen time; notification preferences are seamlessly managed and synced.

 ---

-## Step 13: Theming & Styling — ⬜ TODO
+## Step 13: Theming & Styling — ✅ COMPLETED (2025-04-21)
 **Objective:** Ensure a cohesive, attractive design.
-- Use `Theme.swift` for colors, fonts, and appearance.
+- Used `Theme.swift` and `ThemeManager.swift` for all colors, fonts, and appearance.
-- Apply consistent theming across all screens and components.
+- Applied the new warm "leah valencia" palette as default, and ensured all screens/components use semantic theme colors and fonts.
-**Outcome:** The app has a consistent, appealing look.
+**Outcome:** The app has a consistent, appealing look that matches the latest design direction.

 ---